yassir-elkobi/car-price-linear/README.md

 The model is trained on a dataset of used cars (originally provided by CarDekho.com.
 The dataset contains **4,340 rows** (car entries) and **8 columns** of features describing each car, along with the target selling price.
-It’s a mix of numerical and categorical data.
+It's a mix of numerical and categorical data.
 Key features include:

 - **Car Age or Year**
 - **Car Brand/Model**